Aasa Buttar

-Aasa Buttar is a small village located in the Giddarbaha Tehsil of Sri Muktsar Sahib district of Eastern Punjab.
+Aasa Buttar is a small village in the Giddarbaha Tehsil of Sri Muktsar Sahib district of Eastern Punjab.
 The village is dominated by the Jatt people of Buttar clan.

 Demographics

-According to the 2001 census, the village had the total population of 2,692 with 464 households, 1,393 males and 1,299 females.
+According to the 2001 census, the village had a population of 2,692 with 464 households, 1,393 males and 1,299 females.
 Thus males constitutes 52% and females 48% of total population with the sex ratio of 933 females per thousand males.

 Geography

 Aasa Buttar is situated at 30°26′30″N 74°39′57″E, only 18 km from the district main city of Sri Muktsar Sahib.
 Bhuttiwala (3.5 km), Surewala (4 km) and Doda (12.5 km) are the surrounding villages.

 Religion

 Sikhism is the main faith of the village.
 All Jatts of the village are Sikhs.

 Economy

 Being a rural area of Punjab, agriculture is the main source of income for all Jatt people of the village.